edgeorgie/edgeorgie/README.md

 Frontend Developer at Vansa & UI/UX Designer (freelance)
 -----------------------------------

-I've been developing since my 14 years old, from game development to web fullstack development.
+I've been developing since my 14 years old, from game development, mobile development to web fullstack development.
 I have one year of experience working as a freelancer in frontend projects with React.
 I'm self-taught and former Platzi student.

 * 🌍  I'm based in Barranquilla, Colombia.
 * ✉️  You can contact me at [ed.jorge1122@gmail.com](mailto:ed.jorge1122@gmail.com)